kendricktty/simplylogs/README.md

 You may leave your `.env` file blank for now as we move on to the next section.

 ### Setting up a database server ###
 SimplyLogs relies on MongoDB Atlas, the cloud database storage offered by MongoDB, to persist any data processed using the web app.
+This is achieved using MongooseJS, a schema-based object modelling module.
 As such, you will need to do the following for the app to work:

 * Register for a MongoDB Atlas account,
 * Create and deploy a database cluster,